awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 If you do not follow this procedure, the error "Parameters: \[ProjectId\] must have values" will display, and the function will not deploy\.

-### Upload Code for a Lambda Function That is Part of an AWS Serverless Application Repository Project with Parameters<a name="lambda-function-upload-code-sam-params"></a>
+### Upload code for a Lambda function that is part of an AWS Serverless Application Repository project with parameters<a name="lambda-function-upload-code-sam-params"></a>

-If you [Create and Deploy Lambda Functions with the AWS Serverless Application Repository](#lambda-functions-create-repo), and that project requires you to specify parameters during the upload, see coverage of the AWS CloudFormation `deploy` command in [Create and Deploy Lambda Functions with the AWS Serverless Application Repository](#lambda-functions-create-repo) for upload instructions\.
+If you [Create and deploy Lambda functions with the AWS Serverless Application Repository](#lambda-functions-create-repo), and that project requires you to specify parameters during the upload, see coverage of the AWS CloudFormation `deploy` command in [Create and deploy Lambda functions with the AWS Serverless Application Repository](#lambda-functions-create-repo) for upload instructions\.

 If you do not follow that procedure, an error will display that required parameters are missing, and the code will not upload\.

-### Upload Code for a Lambda Function By Using a Specific AWS CloudFormation Stack, Function Name, or Both<a name="lambda-function-upload-code-specify"></a>
+### Upload code for a Lambda function by using a specific AWS CloudFormation stack, function name, or both<a name="lambda-function-upload-code-specify"></a>

 To begin the upload process, AWS Cloud9 instructs AWS CloudFormation to create a stack with a specific name\.
 AWS CloudFormation uses the information in this stack to complete the upload of the local version of the Lambda function in your environment to a specific function in Lambda\.
 By default, the name of this stack and the name of the Lambda function is one of the following, which you can change if needed\.
 + If a hidden `.application.json` file exists in the same folder as the local version of the Lambda function, and the file contains a `StackName` value, the stack's name is the same as the `StackName` value, and the Lambda function name is `cloud9-APPLICATION_NAME-FUNCTION_NAME`\.